India’s Golden Triangle

-Upon arrival, we transfer to the Grand New Delhi (5T) or Vivanta by Taj Dwarka (4T).
-After a little time for refreshment and relaxation, we head out on an afternoon sightseeing tour of New Delhi, first passing the India Gate memorial, built to commemorate the Indian soldiers who died during the Great War, before continuing to Rashtrapati Bhavan, the official residence of the President of India.
-Later we continue to Qutab Minar, the tallest brick minaret in the world, and designated a UNESCO World Heritage Site.
+This morning, we arrive in Delhi.
+After a little time for refreshment and relaxation, we head out to soak up the sights and sounds on an afternoon sightseeing tour of New Delhi.
+We’ll see the India Gate memorial, built to commemorate the Indian soldiers who died during the Great War, and pass the official residence of the President of India.
+Later we’ll continue to UNESCO-protected Qutab Minar, the tallest brick minaret in the world.

-Grand New Delhi (5T) or Vivanta by Taj Dwarka (4T)
+Grand New Delhi (5-star) or Vivanta by Taj Dwarka (4-star)

 Delhi - Agra

-Often described as the greatest monument to love ever created, the Taj Mahal is another grand edifice that dates back to the glory days of India’s Mughal emperors.
+Have your very own Princess Diana moment in front of the Taj Mahal today.
+This great world wonder dates back to the glory days of India’s Mughal emperors.
 It took 20,000 skilled labourers to create this mausoleum and memorial to Shah Jahan’s favourite wife, Mumtaz Mahal.
-Some see it as a profoundly sad creation, infused in every stone with grief and loss, others an exuberant celebration of love and life.
-After a morning dedicated to contemplation of this undoubted wonder of the world, we visit Agra’s imposing fort - a walled city of palaces, mosques, halls and residences occupied for more than 900 years.
+Some see it as a sad and mournful creation, but others celebrate the romance and love behind its story.
+After a morning here, we move on to Agra’s imposing fort - a walled city of palaces, mosques, halls and residences occupied for more than 900 years.

 Agra - Ranthambore

-Ranthambore Regency (3T+), Abhyaran Ranthambore (3T+) or The Jungle Villas Ranthambore (3T+)
+Ranthambore Regency (3.5 star), Abhyaran Ranthambore (3.5 star) or The Jungle Villas Ranthambore (3.5 star)